PanPeryskop/OmniConv/README.md

 # OmniConv

 OmniConv is a universal file conversion tool developed in Python.
-It leverages various libraries to provide a wide range of conversion options for different file types.
+It uses various libraries to provide a wide range of conversion options for different file types.

 ## Features